National Archives Frequently Asked Questions

-The vast majority of the digital images in the Online Catalog are in the public domain.
+The vast majority of the digital images in the National Archives Catalog are in the public domain.
 Therefore, no written permission is required to use them.
 We would appreciate your crediting the National Archives and Records Administration as the original source.
 For the few images that remain copyrighted, please read the instructions noted in the "Access Restrictions" field of each catalog record.

 Please note that a few images on other areas of our web site have been obtained from other organizations and that these are always credited.
 Permission to use these photographs should be obtained directly from those organizations.